 Nutritional Therapy Practitioner Tip: Heat in a mug and drink 1-2 cups a day for amazing results in your digestion, skin, energy, and more!!

-- Refrigerator: You can store the broth in the refrigerator for up to 7-days in an airtight container (I recommend mason jars).
+Refrigerator: You can store the broth in the refrigerator for up to 7-days in an airtight container (I recommend mason jars).

-- Freezer: You can freeze the broth for several months, up to 6-months in a closed mason jar.
+Freezer: You can freeze the broth for several months, up to 6-months in a closed mason jar.

-- For convenience: Freeze some bone broth in silicone ice trays, pop them out and store in a jar or freezer bag to use quickly and conveniently as a cooking liquid, for sipping, or in smoothies!
+For convenience: Freeze some bone broth in silicone ice trays, pop them out and store them in a jar or freezer bag to use quickly and conveniently as a cooking liquid, for sipping, or in smoothies!